 My Cup Isn’t Full, but it Leaks when I’m Sleeping

-Over on Reddit, there are a number of people who can’t get their menstrual cup to not leak when they’re sleeping.
+Over on Reddit, there are a number of women who can’t get their menstrual cup to not leak when they’re sleeping.
 For example, they find that it leaks even though it’s only 1/3 full when they get up to empty it.

-What is the cause of this?
+What are the causes of this?

 Most people are suggesting a cervix that dangles and displaces the liquid in the cup, causing it to leak.
 This could also reduce the overall capacity of the cup from something like 30 ml to 20 ml or even less.

-The solution to this may be to try a larger capacity cup.
+The solution to this may be to try a new, larger capacity cup.
 Or, just wear a cloth pad along with it and not worry too much about it.